probsJustin/Kafka_As_A_Service/README.md

 # Kafka As A Service
 Kafka as a service for java, I wanted a way to easily implement the kafka producer and consumer to return it via a request and add this as portfolio filler/example.

+### Current Status:
+Currently Done

+### Use Case:
+Used to demonstrate/test kafka hosts for APM (application performance monitoring) demonstrations to show tracing/examples to customers

 # Install/Run Notes:
 Needs: Maven, docker, docker compose (included in docker in newer versions)